natmil/clarity-challenge/README.md

 $ python3 main.py
 ```

-You'll see this menu, just select the options you want.
+You'll see this menu, just select the options you want and follow the instructions.

 ```
 1. Parse the data with a time_init, time_end